K Means Algorithm Demonstrated by our Data Mining Assignment Helpers

 For this data mining homework, we used data visualization tools from Weka software to find patterns in the dataset.

-Our tutors can help you with such data mining homework where you need to provide a detailed report on some conclusions based on data visualization.
+can help you with such data mining homework where you need to provide a detailed report on some conclusions based on data visualization.

 The treatment source is a very important parameter.
 We can suppose that government and NGO sector has better equipment and care system than the private sector.
 Most death cases happened when there was no medical attention and private hospitals and treatment at home were not as effective as government hospitals and NGO-s.